 Plus, both apps fail to offer tax-advantaged accounts, such as an Individual Retirement Account (IRA).
 Tax-advantaged accounts are crucial for young investors, as they’re the most cost-effective way to save for retirement.
-Robinhood says IRAs are on the roadmap, but have no clear timeline for when they may be available.
-Stash is working on a new retirement product called Stash Retire, but that product is supposed to cost $2/month when it arrives for all users this summer.
-That means they’re doubling your fee so that you can access a tax-advantaged account.

-If you’re looking to learn more about investing, I’d suggest reading some resources online, picking up a few books, and opening an account at Robinhood.
+If you’re looking to learn more about investing, I’d suggest reading some resources online (here's a good resource), picking up a few books, and opening an account at Robinhood.
 If you lose money through Robinhood, at least you won’t have to worry about the fact that you paid a commission fee to lose that money.
 But if you just want to invest your money long-term without really worrying about the specifics, I’d suggest an account at Betterment.
 Betterment gives you the benefits of Stash’s fractional shares at a more affordable price.
 Plus, you don’t have to pay double to get a retirement account.

 Get essential money news & money moves with the Easy Money newsletter.

 Free in your inbox each Friday.